 Located at a couple of hours distance from the old town of Luang Prabhang, Kuang Si waterfall is the quintessential hidden gem of the entire Southeast Asia.
 I have seen quite a few massive waterfalls around the globe including Mosi o Tunya, otherwise known as Victoria falls.
 However very few waterfalls in the world can come close when it comes to the natural beauty of the cascading water flow of Kuang Si.

-Kuang si is a multi tier waterfall.
-You can easily spend three to four hours here as a day trip from Luang Prabang.
-If you love photography and are a water baby, you can easily spend the whole day at Kuang Si.
+Kuang Si is a multi tier waterfall.
+You can easily spend three to four hours here as a part of a day trip from Luang Prabang.
+If you love nature photography and are a water baby, you can easily spend the whole day at Kuang Si.
 Kuang Si is one of the best places in Southeast Asia for a drone photo enthusiast.